How to enjoy music festivals with asthma

 via GIPHY

-Don’t ditch your preventer routine.
-You’ll probably have lots of late nights and lazy mornings – but remember to take your preventer inhaler every day as prescribed.
+Don’t ditch your MART or preventer routine.
+You’ll probably have lots of late nights and lazy mornings – but remember to take your preventer or MART inhaler every day as prescribed.
 This is the best way to keep your asthma under control.
 You could leave it next to your sleeping bag or set a reminder on your phone in case you forget.

 via GIPHY